joaovitoriasilva/endurain/docs/getting-started.md

 ## Volumes

+Docker image uses a non-root user, so ensure target folders are not owned by root.
+Non-root user should use UID and GID 1000.
 It is recommended to configure the following volumes for data persistence:

 | Volume | Path | Notes |
 | --- | --- | --- |